JinCYL/Epigenomics/README.md

 Basically, the expression differences between sunrise and sunset dominate other varations, including LD vs SD and among genomes.
 Only 6.3% of DE genes were found between LD7 and SD7, and 11.9% were found between LD9 and SD5.
 I ended up using SD5 for MNase-seq analysis, (shamefully) because it is just easier to collect at that time ....

+## Differential gene expression analysis for SD5 condition only